Cross-platform windowing and multimedia library

 - OpenGL and GLX

-- GDK 2.0+ or PIL (required for loading images other than PNG and BMP)
+- GDK 2.0+ or Pillow (required for loading images other than PNG and BMP)

 - OpenAL or Pulseaudio (required for playing audio)

-Please note that pyglet v1.4 will likely be the last version to support Python 2.7.
-Future releases of pyglet will be Python 3 only, and will be targeting OpenGL 3.3+.
+Please note that pyglet v1.5 will likely be the last version to support legacy OpenGL.
+Future releases of pyglet will be targeting OpenGL 3.3+.
 Previous releases will remain available for download.

 Starting with version 1.4, to play compressed audio and video files, you will also need FFmpeg.